dragoplut/angular4-starter-project/README.md

 # install the repo with npm
 npm install

-# or, if you user yarn, install the repo with yarn
+# or, if you use yarn, install the repo with yarn
 yarn

 # start the server